emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

   .. c:member:: long targetX
      long targetY

-    These fields give the mouse coordinates mapped relative to the coordinate space of the target DOM element receiving the input events (Emscripten-specific extension).
+    These fields give the mouse coordinates mapped relative to the coordinate space of the target DOM element receiving the input events (Emscripten-specific extension; coordinates are rounded down to whole units).

   .. c:member:: long canvasX
      long canvasY

-    These fields give the mouse coordinates mapped to the Emscripten canvas client area (Emscripten-specific extension).
+    These fields give the mouse coordinates mapped to the Emscripten canvas client area (Emscripten-specific extension; coordinates are rounded down to whole units).

   .. c:member:: long padding